10 Best Long Term Care Insurance of 2018

 To determine a company’s financial strength, look at credit ratings from A.M.
 Best, Moody’s, or Standard & Poors (S&P).
 These companies are respected credit rating agencies, which compile data on insurance providers finances, including their profits, payouts, financial reserves, and current ability to meet any outstanding obligations to policyholders, to determine the company’s current and expected future financial stability.

 However, understanding the actual ratings can be challenging.
-Scoring methods differ from agency to agency, and they aren’t always obvious.
-For example, don’t just assume that an A+ is the best possible score, instead AAA or an A++ are the highest scores available.
+Scoring methods differ from agency to agency, and aren’t always obvious.
+For example, don’t just assume that an A+ is the best possible score, since some agencies rate AAA or an A++ as the highest available scores.
 It’s never a bad idea to take a look at the complete scoring breakdown for each company, but to make things easier, we suggest looking for companies with scores starting with an “A”.
-Like with school grades, this means the company is highly rated.
+Just as with with school grades, this generally means the company is highly rated.

 There are so many long-term care insurance options to choose from that reading reviews from consumers who have experience with these companies can be a fantastic way to help you make a decision.
 Here are some things to look for when browsing reviews.